cheungdaven/FML/README.md

 Code will be released after acceptance.

-If you use this code, please cite the following paper
+If you use this code, please cite the following paper.
+Thank you very much.
 ```
 @article{zhangmetric,
   title={Metric Factorization: Recommendation beyond Matrix Factorization},